-Greater Manchester Mayor Andy Burnham, as part of his police and crime commissioner responsibilities, has accepted a request from the Leader of Oldham Council and the Chair of Oldham Safeguarding Partnership that an existing Greater Manchester-commissioned independent review into historical safeguarding practice across the region be extended to Oldham with its own terms of reference and stand-alone report.
+Greater Manchester Mayor, Andy Burnham, as part of his Police and Crime Commissioner responsibilities, accepted this request for the Greater Manchester-commissioned independent review into historical safeguarding practice to be extended to Oldham, with its own terms of reference and stand-alone report.

 Malcolm Newsam has extensive experience in relation to Children’s Services and Safeguarding and has provided diagnostic intervention and improvement support to a range of councils across the country.

-What will the review look at?
+What did the review involve?

-In September 2017 the Greater Manchester Mayor Andy Burnham and Deputy Mayor for Policing and Crime, Bev Hughes, commissioned an independent assurance exercise in relation to CSE.
+In September 2017, the Greater Manchester Mayor, Andy Burnham, and Deputy Mayor for Policing and Crime, Bev Hughes, commissioned an independent assurance exercise in relation to CSE.

 Terms of reference: